[email protected]

 How we identify and support children’s learning and development needs

-Makaton sign language is used throughout the setting to provide all children with an ability to communicate with everyone in the setting.
 The setting uses visual timetables and other visual aids to support children to anticipate events and times during the session.

 Children work in mixed groups to enable all children to support and encourage each other in their development and learning, and to ensure all children’s learning and developmental needs are met.
 We work closely with other early years professionals to ensure all children’s learning and development is individually supported to ensure they thrive at Pre-School.